palkan/action_policy-graphql/README.md

 You can customize the authorization options, e.g. `authorize: {to: :preview?, with: CustomPolicy}`.

+If you don't want to raise an exception but return a null instead, you should set a `raise: false` option.

 ### `authorized_scope: *`

 You can add `authorized_scope: true` option to the field (list or _connection_ field) to